mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 We can make this fix, but what's the pattern?
 On page X, we do it this way, but on page Y, we do it this way.

-### Encourage asynchronous escalation
+### Most support escalation can happpen asynchronously

 I try to give the team as much autonomy as possible.
 I want them to feel empowered to make their own decisions.
-At the same time, I want to make sure they feel comfortable asking for support when they get stuck, so I say that anyone can always escalate issues or questions to me.
+At the same time, I want to make sure they feel comfortable asking me for help when they get stuck, so I say that anyone can always escalate issues or questions to me.

 But I was finding that escalation was quickly becoming a source of stress for me.
 For a while, I thought that was just the nature of esclating issues.
-I'm only seeing the really tough customer questions, so they're going to feel more stressful, but I tried to think of ways to reduce the pressure on me.
+I'm only seeing the really tough customer questions, so they're going to feel more stressful.
+But thinking about it more, I realized there were ways for me to reduce the stress.

-The first change I made was to adjust our process for escalation.
-Instead of presenting a problem and saying, "Okay, now what?" escalation involved proposing a strategy.
-Like, if I wasn't available and you were the last line of support, what would you tell the customer?
+First, I adjusted our process for escalation.
+The style of escalation had been, "Michael, here's a problem we've never seen before.
+How do you want us to handle it?"
+Instead, I encouraged the team to propose a solution when they escalated.
+If I wasn't available, and they were the last line of support, what would they tell the customer?

-That worked well because it turned out that about 80% of the time, the team came up with the same solution that I would have recommended.
+That worked well because 80% of the time, the team came up with the same solution that I would have recommended.
 And the more they did this, the better they became at tackling hard cases.

-But then I realized I still felt stressed out, and part of it was the time pressure.
-We aim to respond to customers on our support forum within one business day.
-By the time a question was escalated to me, we were usually 8-12 hours into our response window.
-There wasn't a lot of time for me to think of a response, my teammate to read the response, then get the answer back to the customer within our target window.
+That change helped a lot, but I realized another source of stress in escalations was the time pressure.
+We aim to respond to customers within one business day.
+By the time a question was escalated to me, we had generally burned half the response window, and we risked burning the other half due to variations in the team's daily work schedules.
+Whenever a question escalated to me, I felt like I had to respond NOW NOW NOW to avoid being the bottleneck.

 I realized they don't really need to wait on an answer from me to continue helping the customer.
 If 80% of the time, I'm just saying, "Yes, do that," then they could do that immediately.

-And in the 20% of cases where I can think of a better approach, the suggested path was never disastrous.
-Like they're never saying, "My idea is they pop their device in the microwave for two minutes on high."
-So if they said to try changing setting X and I thought they'd have more luck changing setting Y, that was fixable later.
+In the minority of cases where I had a better idea for solving a support issue, it was almost always something the customer could try in addition to my team's suggestion.
+We never ran into a situation where I said, "Oh, I think they'll have better luck trying X," and my team said, "Oh, we wish you'd said that earlier because we suggested hitting the device with a sledgehammer."

 ## Grading last year's goals